-The Company has incurred losses aggregating to equivalent ₹1,408,528 for the period from Apr 24, 2016 to March 31, 2017, inspite of the losses, the special purpose financial statements have been prepared as going concern basis due to the following reasons:
+The Company has incurred profit aggregating to equivalent ₹123,582,170 for the year ended 31st March 2018 and total cumulative profit is ₹ 121,990,611.
+The special purpose financial statements have been prepared as going concern basis due to the following reasons:-

-- (i) The Company is assured of continuing operational and financial support from its parent company, ITNL vide its letter dated April 20, 2017 and as evidenced by the working capital facility extended to the Company. - (ii) Park Line LLC (the Company) is a Special Purpose Vehicle (SPV) company promoted by ITNL Infrastructure Developer LLC (IIDL), Next Generation Parking Limited (NGP) and MAK Holding LLC (MAK).
+(i) Park Line LLC (the Company) is a Special Purpose Vehicle (SPV) company promoted by ITNL Infrastructure Developer LLC (IIDL), Next Generation Parking Limited (NGP) and MAK Holding LLC (MAK).
 Park Line has been awarded a concession by Dubai Court authority (Dubai Court) for development of Dubai Court Complex and fully automated robotic car parking Project (the Project) under Public Private Partnership model (PPP).
 The Project is the first one awarded under the new Private PPP Law No.22 of 2015 enacted in Dubai.
-The Project will comprise construction of two connected buildings -First Building that will have 1232 car parking spaces on fully automated robotic parking technology and Second Building will house a new Dubai Supreme Court along with associated commercial and retail space along with ground floor of both the buildings - (iii) Park Line has been awarded the Concession for the Project by Dubai Court for a period of 30 years commencing from the Commencement Date.
+The Project will comprise construction of two connected buildings -First Building that will have 1,232 car parking spaces on fully automated robotic parking technology and Second Building will house a new Dubai Supreme Court along with associated commercial and retail space along with ground floor of both the buildings;

+(ii) Park Line has been awarded the Concession for the Project by Dubai Court for a period of 30 years commencing from the Commencement Date.
 The Concession Agreement has been signed on May 04, 2016.
-As per the terms of the Contract Agreement, Park Line is required to achieve Financial Clousure for the Project.
+As per the terms of the Contract Agreement, Park Line is required to achieve Financial Closure for the Project.
 The revenue for the Project will be through car parking fee and fees from leasing out the commercial spaces